qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 Here you will simply install the latest stable QGIS (|version|.x |codename|) in your Ubuntu or Debian without having to edit config files.

-.. note:: Although you see 'Ubuntu' in some places, this also works for 'Debian'.
+.. note:: Although you see 'Ubuntu' in some places, this also works for 'Debian', as one is actually a symlink to the other on our server.

 First install some tools you will need for this instructions::